 With less than one year left until the EU Pay Transparency Directive comes into effect, an incredibly short window to ensure readiness, avoid compliance risks and embed pay transparency for longer-term success.

-We are delighted to offer a 12-series Masterclass tailored specifically for multinational organisations.
-The Masterclass is designed for experienced reward and HR professionals who are often navigating the Directive’s challenges in isolation.
+We are delighted to offer a 12-series Masterclass t tailored specifically for multinational organisations and their reward and HR professionals, who may be navigating the Directive’s challenges in isolation.

 It is grounded in practical experience, offering real-world solutions which are clear, actionable and designed to accelerate progress.